• Skip to main content

 • 1 jalapeno, seeded and minced

-• 3 tbsp tomato paste
+• 3 tablespoon tomato paste

-• 1 tsp sea salt
+• 1 teaspoon kosher salt

-• 1 tsp cumin
+• 1 teaspoon cumin

-• ½ tsp paprika
+• ½ teaspoon paprika

-• 3 tbsp fresh chopped cilantro
+• 3 tablespoon fresh chopped cilantro

-• 1 tbsp lime juice
+• 1 tablespoon lime juice

 Instructions

 • Rice the cauliflower.
 Slice the florets from the head of the cauliflower.
-Fit a food processor with the s-blade.
+Fit a food processor with a standard s-blade.
 Place half the florets into the bowl of the food processor and pulse until riced, scraping down the sides once halfway through to catch any larger pieces.
 Scrape out the riced cauliflower and repeat with the remaining florets.

-Notes
+Recipe Notes

 • Store in a tightly sealed container in the fridge for up to 3 days.